davemo/blog.davemo.com/app/posts/2025-10-01-brilliant-not-resilient.md

 ## Not My Plan, Still My Job

 One of the most useful lessons from Courage to Be Disliked is that of the separation of tasks.
-If you haven't read it, the book is structured as a dialogue between a youth and a philosopher over five nights, exploring many of the themes in Adlerian Psychology—an excerpt on the topic of separating tasks from page 122:
+If you haven't read it, the book is structured as a dialogue between a youth and a philosopher over five nights, exploring many of the themes in [Adlerian Psychology](https://en.wikipedia.org/wiki/Individual_psychology)—an excerpt on the topic of separating tasks from page 122:

-> PHILOSOPHER: One does not intrude on other people's tasks.
-That's all.
+> **PHILOSOPHER**: One does not intrude on other people's tasks.

 The conversation in the chapter continues with much more specific examples, but this snippet is enough to illustrate what I think I was missing: a concrete understanding of what my task was in the website redesign project, and perhaps what it began as and how it changed as the situation evolved.